 Skip to content

-Serial Tools
+Serial tools

 Interactive commands for sending raw bytes, computing CRCs, and inspecting serial data.
 These are REPL commands you type at the prompt -- no script files needed.